-For anyone familiar with Tennessee, they know it is dubbed “The Volunteer State,” which is easily one of the best state nicknames in the country.
-So obviously, that is where the name Tennessee Volunteers came from, including the women’s athletic teams being referred to as the Lady Volunteers.
+For anyone familiar with Tennessee, they know it is dubbed "The Volunteer State," which is easily one of the best state nicknames in the country.
+So obviously, that is where the name Tennessee Volunteers came from, including the women's athletic teams being referred to as the Lady Volunteers.
 And it also comes as no surprise that Tennessee's state dog is a Bluetick Coonhound, the same as the school's mascot.

 Although there are some disagreements about when the state got its name, it stems from one general idea: When the country needed people to defend their borders, the state of Tennessee had more volunteers than anywhere else.